sahil485/hand-structure-authentication/README.md

 * Statistics and Machine Learning Toolbox

 ### Link to Existing Classification Learner Models:
- * Download an unzip the following file: https://drive.google.com/file/d/1QkFw_0h__8nd4x2uBvWdolyk5szkW49y/view?usp=sharing
+ * Download and unzip the following file: https://drive.google.com/file/d/1QkFw_0h__8nd4x2uBvWdolyk5szkW49y/view?usp=sharing

 ### Classification Learners Application
 * In MATLAB, open the APPS tab at the top of the screen